Nick

 elected representatives from the technical assessment stage.

-as for the argument that listening to the issues that I
+And as for the argument that listening to the

 raise might bias the outcome, it's open to other MPs and their